coolmangoman/Portfolio/README.md

-# Tianna Parris - Data Analyst Portfolio
+# Norman Ng - Data Analyst Portfolio
 ## About
 Hi, I am Norman!
 I am on track to completing my Economics degree with a specialization in Quantitative Methods.
 I am passionate about using data to uncover meaningful trends and excited to apply my analytical skills to data science as an entry-level data specialist.